Function-Correcting Partition Codes: Function-correcting partition codes

 \end{example}

-The savings achieved by employing a single code to protect multiple partitions (or functions) can be quantified in two ways: (i) the saved redundancy per function, referred to as the partition redundancy gain; and (ii) the relative improvement in the code rate, referred to as the partition rate gain.
+The savings achieved by employing a single code to protect multiple partitions (or functions) can be quantified in two ways: (i) the saved redundancy per function, referred to as the partition redundancy gain; and (ii) the relative improvement in the code rate, referred to as the relative rate increment.